-The new series was released three years ago and was aimed directly at girls.
+The new series was released a few years ago and was aimed directly at girls.
 It features newer, more vibrant colors (some might say “girly” colors, such as pink) and has more appropriate blaster choices.

 Since the Rebelle series was first released the number of options has increased to the point where there is now a good selection for the girls to choose from.